 We estimate that the complete application will take approximately five hours to complete.
-You should expect to spend additional time gathering the necessary documents and completing a few supporting attachments.
+You should expect to spend additional time reviewing the agreements for certification and the CalTestBed Facilities Directory to determine lab preferences.

 Can I ask for help with the application process?